ibm-cloud-docs/sell/service-faq.md

 {: faq}

 You're given your API Key when you enable IAM.
 It is critical that you save the API Key.
 The value is not shown again.
 If you lose your API Key, you can delete the key and create a new one.
 For more information, see [Managing service ID API keys](/docs/account?topic=account-serviceidapikeys).

+## How can I view and test my service as a customer?
+{: #test-service-user}

+Before you publish your service to the catalog, you can test how your customers will see and use it from the {{site.data.keyword.cloud_notm}} catalog.
+In Partner Center, go to your **Product details**, and click **View catalog entry**.
+This view enables you to preview your service in the catalog and check that the broker and pricing is working as expected by creating an instance in your account.

 ## What is the Startup with {{site.data.keyword.IBM_notm}} Program?
 {: #startup-ibm}